 Day 9: Trek to Thorong Phedi or High Camp

-Get prepared for an exciting day in the mountains as we set our journey to Thorang Phedi.
+Prepare for an exciting day in the mountains as we journey to Thorang Phedi.
 While many people cross Thorang La Pass on the same day, we take things slowly.
 We walk for a couple of hours to Thorang Phedi in the morning.
-Now, if the situation is favorable, we hike to the High camp on the same day.
+If the situation is favourable, we will hike to the High Camp on the same day.
 Here, we stay at 4800m, the highest accommodation point of the Annapurna Circuit trek.

 Day 10: Trek to Muktinath

-This is the longest and toughest part of our walk.
-However, since we are already in High Camp, we save ourselves from a lot of pain.
-The team wakes you up quite early i.e. 4 to 5 am.
-Then, we take our packed lunch and start climbing to the Thorang Pass.
-After 3-4 hours, we get to the hilltop with the most beautiful view of the mountains.
-Filled with colorful flags, it’s a great place for a photo session.
+This is the longest and most challenging part of our walk.
+However, since we are already in High Camp, we save ourselves from much pain.
+The team wakes you up quite early, i.e. 4 to 5 am.
+Then, we take our packed lunch and climb the Thorang Pass.
+After 3-4 hours, we reach the hilltop with the most beautiful view of the mountains.
+Filled with colourful flags, it’s an excellent place for a photo session.
 After a short stop, we start walking down to Muktinath and Jomsom.